Imperial represented at global AI summit in India

 In spite of delays caused by traffic jams and last-minute cancellations, the summit, which was hosted by Indian Prime Minister Narendra Modi, drew the heads of some of the hottest AI and tech companies, including Google’s Sundar Pinchai, OpenAI’s Sam Altman, and Anthropic’s Dario Amodei.

-Imperial intends to open a new Bengaluru-based “Global hub” in May, to serve as a platform for further collaboration.
+Imperial opened a new Bengaluru-based “Global hub” last May, to serve as a collaboration platform.